7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 3. Kuymak

-Or as popularly known as muhlama is very well known in Trabzon especially.
+Also known as muhlama, it is very well known in Trabzon especially.
 It is cheese sauce like queso except quite stringy.
+Though kuymak and muhlama are often used interchangeably, there is a slight difference between them.

 famous places